 The week in breach news

-If you think only highly sophisticated hacks are breaking into business networks, think again.
-Last week, years-old leaked credentials and missing multifactor authentication led to a data breach across more than 50 multinational companies.
-Other recent incidents include a phishing attack on CIRO that exposed data tied to more than 750,000 individuals and a cyberattack on Central Maine Healthcare that compromised information from more than 145,000 patients.
+This week: Years-old leaked credentials and missing multifactor authentication led to a data breach across more than 50 multinational companies.
+Other incidents include a phishing attack on CIRO exposing data tied to more than 750,000 individuals and a cyberattack on Central Maine Healthcare compromising information from more than 145,000 patients.

 North America